Artist: Traci Caudle who goes by Trai icarT

 Trai studied Studio Art at Pasadena City College and later decided to travel to study many famous art pieces up close.
 She has traveled to over 16 countries to immerse herself in the arts and culture of Africa, Asia, Europe, and the Americas.

 Her artwork typically consists of acrylic paint, Moroccan pigment, gold leaf, fabric, and other contemporary applications.
 She draws her inspiration from her many travel adventures, current events, and life as a sickle cell warrior.
 Trai has shown her work at several exhibitions across Los Angeles and was awarded Best Artist at the 2019 Axis Advocacy Art & Film Festival.
 She hopes her art will continue to evoke new ideas, portray the essence of expression, and inspire others to pursue their wildest dreams no matter the obstacle.

 The description of the painting ‘Brave Wings’:

 Brave Wings portrays the often scary plight of a sickle cell patient during and after a crisis.
 From the initial unknown pain to feeling better, to the joy of being discharged, and the return back into our normal routines.
-The children are shown in this painting to glide safely from sickle-shaped parachutes onto a soft hospital bed.
+The children shown in this painting glide safely from sickle-shaped parachutes onto a soft hospital bed.
 During a crisis, we may feel most vulnerable as our inner child continuously hopes for a safe landing.
 No matter what we go through, we keep going and face every obstacle with brave wings.